-French PM meets opposition as Macron seeks way out of 'yellow vest' crisis
+France's Macron hunts for way out of 'yellow vest' crisis

 The “yellow vest” movement, whose supporters cut across age, job profile and geographical region, began online as an impromptu rebellion against higher fuel prices but has morphed into a broader outpouring of anger over the squeeze that living costs are putting on middle-class household budgets.

-The movement, whose members span the political spectrum and include radical fringe elements, has no clear leadership, making talks all the more complicated for the government.
+The movement’s members come principally from the hard-pressed middle class and blue-collar workers living outside the big cities, but it also has more radical fringe elements.
+It has no clear leadership, making talks all the more complicated for the government.

-Their core demand is a freeze on further planned fuel tax increases — the next is due in January — and measures to help bolster spending power.
+Their core demand is a freeze on further planned fuel tax increases — the next is due in January — and measures to bolster spending power.
 But they have also called for Macron to go, and many talk up the idea of revolution.

 The government is struggling for a way to engage.